 On April 15, 2016, the Ministry approved the Company's progression into the next phase of exploration on the Sharon License.
-Accordingly, the work program for the Sharon License has been extended into the first Renewal Phase, until March 14, 2018.
-Second Renewal phase is until March 2020.
-Furthermore, the Company's exploration obligations have been reduce reduced by 50% to correspond with the relinquishment of 50% of the acreage in the license, as required under the Petroleum Agreement.
+Accordingly, the work programme for the Sharon License has been extended into the first Renewal Phase, which on October 16, 2017, was extended by the Ministry to March 2019.
+The Second Renewal phase is until March 2020.
+Furthermore, the Company's exploration obligations have been reduced by 50% to correspond with the relinquishment of 50% of the acreage in the license, as required under the Eco Namibia Petroleum Agreement for the Sharon License.
 This relinquishment pertains to the eastern half of the Sharon Block.
 The Company considers this shallow section non-prospective.

-As of the date hereof, the remaining Exploration Activities and the aggregate expenditure as estimated by management based on current costs for the Sharon License for each year of exploration is as follows:
+As of the date hereof, the remaining Exploration Activities and the aggregate expenditure as estimated by management based on current costs for the Sharon License is as follows(1):